 - Underride accidents.
-Underrides are rear-end collisions that occur in the opposite manner – a passenger vehicle rear-ends a commercial truck.
+Underrides are rear-ended collisions that occur in the opposite manner – a passenger vehicle rear-ends a commercial truck.
 These crashes can be particularly devastating when the smaller car goes under the trailer, crushing the top of the passenger vehicle.

 - Blind spot accidents.
-The length of commercial trucks lead to significant blind spots, known as “no zones.”
+The length of commercial trucks leads to significant blind spots, known as “no zones.”
 Other drivers should avoid driving in the no zone for any amount of time.
 Truckers can easily miss vehicles that are in the no zone, resulting in merge or sideswipe accidents.

 Large trucks operate very differently from passenger vehicles.
 Truck drivers require special training and licenses (class C licenses) to legally operate commercial trucks.
 A simple mistake behind the wheel can have catastrophic consequences to other drivers, motorcyclists, bicyclists, and pedestrians.
-Data from the FMCSA shows that the most common causes of trucking accidents are speeding, driver distraction/inattention, and impairment (alcohol, drugs, illness, fatigue, etc.).
+Data from the FMCSA shows that the most common causes of trucking accidents are speeding, driver distraction/inattention, and impairment (alcohol, drugs, illness, driver fatigue, etc.).
 Almost all truck crashes are preventable with proper care and attention.